Matt Guerrier: Minnesota Twins

 On November 20, 2003, Guerrier was selected off waivers by the Minnesota Twins.
 Guerrier made his Major League debut on June 17, 2004 against the Montreal Expos as the starting pitcher.
 He worked four innings and allowed two earned runs while striking out three.
 For the season, he appeared in nine games (two starts), going 0–1 with a 5.68 ERA.

 Guerrier did not pick up his first win until September 23, 2006 against the Baltimore Orioles.
 In 2007, he became a mainstay of the Twins bullpen, finishing the season 2–4 with one save and a 2.35 ERA in 73 relief appearances.

 In 2008, the Twins lost primary setup pitcher Pat Neshek to injury early in the season and Guerrier took over part of that role for a short time.
 He pitched poorly in the second half, however, sporting an 8.88 ERA.
 Guerrier made 76 appearances in 2008, finishing 6–9 with one save and a 5.19 ERA 76 1/3 innings.
 He improved greatly in 2009, posting a 5–1 record with one save and a 2.36 ERA in 79 relief appearances.
 He also led the American League with 33 holds.
+He became a free agent following the 2010 season.

 Los Angeles Dodgers

-Guerrier agreed to a three-year deal with the Los Angeles Dodgers on December 16, 2010.
+On December 16, 2010, Guerrier agreed to a three-year deal with the Los Angeles Dodgers.
 He appeared in a team high 70 games for the Dodgers, the fifth straight season he pitched in at least 70 games.
 He finished the season 4–3 with a 4.07 ERA in 66 1/3 innings worked and became the first pitcher in baseball history with exactly one save in six straight seasons.

 In 2012, Guerrier pitched in seven games in April and was then shut down with right elbow tendinitis.
 He was placed on the 60-day disabled list and did not rejoin the Dodgers until the last week of August, ending his string of five straight seasons with at least 70 games pitched.
 Due to the injury, he only appeared in 16 games for the Dodgers in 2012, going 0–2 with a 3.86 ERA.

 Guerrier pitched in 34 games with the Dodgers in 2013, posting a 2–3 record with a 4.80 ERA before he was designated for assignment on June 30.

 Chicago Cubs

 On July 1, 2013, Guerrier was traded to the Chicago Cubs in exchange for Carlos Mármol.
 He appeared in 15 games for the Cubs, and was 2–1 with a 2.13 ERA in 12 2/3 innings.
 He was shut down for the season in August after tearing the flexor muscle in his right forearm.
+He became a free agent following the season.